 Having better staff meetings

 Koan gives you the option to look at your key results as individual projects, focusing on the work that needs to be done outside of the context of the overall objective.
 This helps your team focus on what they can do in the near term to keep your goals on track.
 Koan has features that can help, like our table view and presentation mode, to more easily go through your key results with your team.
-You can read more here about how Koan can help you have better staff meetings.

 As you close your goals for the quarter, you’ll have a dedicated place to talk about what went well, what your team learned, or anything else that helps you wrap the quarter.
 This is a great place to call out the hard work your team members did and celebrate together.
 Make sure to add in your accomplishments in the TL;DR section.
 More details on closing your goals are available here.